astropy/astropy-APEs/APE5.rst

    the methods necessary to transform points from one representation to another, and a single method for invoking these transformations.

-2. A class heirarchy for specifying reference systems and frames (their realization) - the "low-level" coordinate classes.
+2. A class hierarchy for specifying reference systems and frames (their realization) - the "low-level" coordinate classes.
 These will be subclasses of `CoordinateFrame`.
 While it may at first make sense to separate specifying frames from the actual representations in those frames, doing so would result